redlaserbmBTD/BTDB2_SIMULATOR/README.md

-# Welcome!
+# Overview

-Hi there!
-I'm redlaserbm, the main developer of the BTDB2 Eco simulator.
-To get started with using the code, please read through this README file!
+The `b2sim` Python library is an extensive feature-rich library for simulating flowcharts within battles 2.
+Simulating essential aspects of battles 2's income sources with virtually 100% accuracy, the library is an essential tool for optimizing eco'ing and farming with any flowchart.
+Results from the simulator can be used to better inform practical decisions made during games, improving player game sense and leading to more optimal play.
+The code is relatively easy to use and does not require prior coding experience to effectively operate.

+- To install the code, first download Python on your machine, and then in the terminal type `pip install b2sim` and hit 'Enter'.
-- To learn how to operate the code, see the examples folder.
+- To learn how to operate the code, see the examples folder in this GitHub repo.
+It contains numerous examples with code explained in plain English.
 - Want to request features for the code?
 Want to help out with the code?
 Found a bug?
 Don't hesitate to contact me!
 The most immediate way to get my attention with regards to this code is to join the b2 Popology discord server and ping me there: https://discord.gg/axHnkcVe6E
 - Potential collaborators interested with helping out with the code should view the "Feature Requests" section below for more info on tasks that need to be completed.